AlberTajuelo/ansible-kerberos-server/README.md

 -------------------

 - [ ] Possibility to create multiple KDC slaves.
-- [ ] Flag to enable/disable to an admin user.
+- [ ] Flag to enable/disable to create an admin user.
 - [ ] Disable linking "/dev/urandom" to "/dev/random" and use a "secure" random generator tool (could be "haveged"?).
 - [ ] Install NTP firstly.
 - [ ] Possibility to have multiple KDC ports.